tillo13/kumori_cli_engine/README.md

 ### CONFIGS.PY

-The `configs.py` script, serves as a crucial enhancement to the core functionality of the InstantID CLI image generation tool.
+The `configs.py` script, serves as a catch-all to make setting changes --it's got all your fun settings, to the core functionality of the Kumori CLI Engine image generation tool.
 This extension introduces advanced capabilities primarily focused on optimizing and customizing the input image set before they are processed by `kumori_cli.py`.
 Leveraging the insights from facial analysis and pose estimation, it further streamlines the generation process to produce stylized and identity-preserved images en masse.

 #### Key Enhancement Functions: